Certified Translations for Use Abroad

 The situation for certified translations in the United States is very similar to that in the UK, that is, it is unregulated and there is no official body dictating what constitutes a certified translation and what will or won't be accepted as one.

 The situation varies depending on which organisation you are submitting your translation with.
 As you can see in our

 blog post covering the requirements for certified translations for immigration to the US, although the overall immigration process may be long and complicated, where your translations are concerned, is it relatively simple.
-As long as the rules for the way the certified translation need to be done are followed (there should be an accompanying statement in which the translator certifies that they are competent to perform the translation), pretty much any bilingual person may carry it out.
-Despite this relative laxity in the requirements for a certified translation, we recommend that you use a professional translator, preferable one with membership to a recognised translation institute.
+As long as the rules for the way the certified translation needs to be done are followed (there should be an accompanying statement in which the translator certifies that they are competent to perform the translation), pretty much any bilingual person may carry it out.
+Despite this relative laxity in the requirements for a certified translation, we recommend that you use a professional translator, preferably one with membership to a recognised translation institute.
 The American Translators Association, as the name would suggest, is well-known in the United States, and a certified translation carried out by one of its members would guarantee acceptance with any American organisation.
 Many of our freelancers are members of the ATA, so we always meet your needs when it comes to official translators required for use in the United States.
 Just get in touch if this applies to you.